paragon1234/Vehicle-Detect/README.md

 Things could be made better by taking the estimated coordinates of the trapezoid region of road in the videos and using scale factors to match them suitably.
 In this way, we can discard false positives by not considering the points lying outside the trapezoid region of road.
 However, these will work for specific lane and will not be generalizable.
 Also, these may give problem when the lane has sharper curve or is more broad.
 In such cases, the lane detection algorithm of second order polynomial can be used which detect the lane lines and also use those co-ordinates of the lane to look out for vehicles.

 ## Changes
+My first attempt resulted in the output .
+In that video, at certain places no vehicle was detected and there were a lot of false positive.
+To fix those issues, I made following changes:
-1) I have changed 'C' parameter of LinearSVC to 0.01, to reduce errors.
+1) Changed 'C' parameter of LinearSVC to 0.01, to reduce errors.
 2) It was observed that at certain locations the vehicles were not detected.
 To fix this I made 2 chanes:
-    * Changing the smallest scale from 0.5 to 0.75 worked and the vehicles were detected reliably.
+    * Changed the smallest scale from 0.5 to 0.75.
+This worked and the vehicles were detected reliably.
-    * I have used data from previous frames, thresholding of 8 with dequeue depth of 8 ().
+    * I have used data from previous frames, thresholding of 8 with dequeue depth of 8.
 3) The above step results in increased computation time.
 To speed up computation:
-    * I used only Y channel for HOG Computation.
-This result in slight reduction of training accuracy by 0.5%, but provided substantial reduction in comutation time with no impact on the output.
+    * I used only L channel of LUV color-space, for HOG Computation.
+This result in slight reduction of training accuracy by 0.5%, but provided substantial reduction in computation time with no impact on the output.
     * It has been found that the lower scales work best when the overlapping of sliding windows is as high as 87.5% or more.
 However, for higher scales the overlapping can be lower.
 Hence, I made overalpping of sliding windows dependent on scale.
-For small scale the windows are close together and for large scale the windows are far apart()
+For small scale the windows are close together and for large scale the windows are far apart(line 134-136 in file VehicleDetect.py)
     * On using lower scale of 0.75, it was observed that there was no impact on output if I drop the scale of 2.5.
 Hence, scale of 2.5 not used
-4) 25 Images of non-vehicles were used to supress false positives.
+4) 35 Images of non-vehicles were used to supress false positives.
 However, there are still false positives and they cannot be removed completely.
 I think that we need to generate larger dataset of non-vehicles to remove those false positives.